SIDN/entrada2/README.md

 - `entrada-ns-server`: Logical name of the name server (e.g., ns1.dns.nl)
 - `entrada-ns-anycast-site`: Anycast site of the name server (e.g., ams)

-- `entrada-object-ts`: (optional) ISO 8601 timestamp when PCAP was created (e.g., 2022-10-12T01:01:00.000Z)
+When these tags are not present, ENTRADA2 will attempt to parse the server and site from the filename.
+If this also fails, then the default values from the configuration will be used.
+The filename format must be: `{server}_{anycastSite}-.+.pcap.gz` (e.g., `ns1.dns.nl_ams-2023-08-14_09_20_26.pcap.gz`).

 Timestamps used in PCAP files are assumed to be using timezone UTC.
-The timestamp in the `entrada-object-ts` tag is used for sorting new S3 objects when multiple new objects are detected.
-This allows for bulk uploading older data and maintaining the correct order when processing.
-The tag `entrada-object-ts` is only used when rustfs/AWS S3 events are not configured and ENTRADA2 must periodically scan for newly uploaded objects itself.

 ### Start processing